Ethical Guidelines for Authors

 - Working with Screen Captures.
 If you must use a screen capture, we recommend that when making the screen capture, you “zoom in” on the relevant part of what you want to capture to fill your entire screen with it, and then make the screen capture.
 The image can be shrunk to a more appropriate level in the Word template, but this technique will maximise the number of pixels contained within the image, and thus maximise the fidelity of the image in the final document.

-- .EPS and vector-based graphics files.
-These can work very well in a Word template, and should render at high resolution when converting your final Word document to .pdf.
-However, care must be taken to ensure they are properly rendered.
+- .EPS and vector-based graphics files are not recommended.
+Although these can work very well in a Word template, and should render at high resolution when converting your final Word document to .pdf, they can fail if the typesetter does not have the exact same font or even the same version of the font at the final point of rendering (did you know that fonts have versions?).
+This is especially true of foreign language fonts, noting that fonts that you might use routinely in your language or nation or OS are not necessarily readily available worldwide.
 Using a properly formatted .png file with the right size and resolution (dpi) already fixed will ensure the final product will appear as intended.
 Therefore, properly formatted .png files are preferred.

 Italics for Latin and Foreign Language Terms